Co-Designed Architectures for Modular Superconducting Quantum Computers: Experimental Setup

 We tested the machine configurations with workloads that include widely used quantum circuits that can be scaled to different problem sizes.
-Our parameterized circuits are QuantumVolume, QFT, and CDKMRippleCarryAdder from Qiskit and QAOAVanillaProxy, HamiltonianSimulation, and GHZ from Supermarq~\cite{tomesh2022supermarq}.
+Our parameterized circuits are QuantumVolume, QFT, and CDKMRippleCarryAdder from Qiskit and QAOAVanillaProxy, HamiltonianSimulation, and GHZ from Supermarq~\cite{tomesh2022supermarq}. \colorhl[yellow]{We select these circuit benchmarks over other popular algorithms, such as VQE, because they can be parameterized as a function of qubit size and be generated automatically, while VQE and other similar benchmarks would require hand-coded designs for all problem sizes.}

+\colorhl[yellow]{During transpilation }(Fig.~\ref{fig:eval-method-loop}) \colorhl[yellow]{we collect 4 sets of data over each backend, for each circuit of incremental size.
+We use Qiskit's functionality to count total gates and critical path gates.
+After the routing pass, we count the total induced $\sw$ and critical path $\sw$ gates.
+After the final basis translation pass, we count the total 2Q gates and critical path 2Q gates.} \colorhl[yellow]{Note, we use 2Q basis gate count and its associated pulse duration as a surrogate for determining overall reliability as described in Section~}\ref{section:normalization}.
 These experimental settings were used to generate the charts shown in Section~\ref{sec:motivation} as well as the experimental results that we describe next.